Cross-bit/image-processor/README.md

 - Conversion to ASCII art

 # Supported images
 Image processor currently supports only **.jpg** and **.jpeg** image files.
-Also note that application supports only sRGB color space.
+Also note that application supports only sRGB color space.<br>
-Images that has dimension of one in any direction will not be processed!
+Images that has dimension of one in any direction will not be processed.

 # Build and run on Linux
 App can be build with provided **CMakeLists.txt** file as follows: